-The CP190i and the CPF190i have the capability to store 20 individual Tracks and record up to 10000 Track Points.
+The CPF180i and the CPF300i have the capability to store 20 individual Tracks and record up to 10000 Track Points.

 Before using the Track function you will need to setup the Track function that suits your boat.
 The Track function records your tracks your vessels location as it moves through the water.
 The Track function can be setup to lay down a Track for a predetermined time or distance interval.
-If you have a fast moving boat you may want to setup the CP190i and the CPF190i to record a Track point every 0.5Nm or if you have a sail boat you may want to setup to lay down a Track point once every 1 minute.
+If you have a fast moving boat you may want to setup the CPF180i or CPF300i to record a Track point every 0.5Nm or if you have a sail boat you may want to setup to lay down a Track point once every 1 minute.